Woodeaton is in

 The village is home to Woodeaton Manor School, a secondary school with day/residential provision, which offers a therapeutic and nurturing environment for pupils who have emotional and social difficulties.

 The village church is the small, largely unrenovated, medieval Church of the Holy Rood.
 The church has a rare medieval wall painting which depicts St Christopher carrying the Christ Child across a stream, and also a minstrel's gallery.
 A 'rood' is a cross or crucifix, especially a large one in a church.
+For the history and full information about the Church of the Holy Rood click here.

 At the centre of the village, by the village green, are the remains of a 13th century Early English style stone cross, and opposite is a structure which reminds me somewhat of a typical pele tower of the type found in Northumberland and Cumbria.